Nick Maxwell

 Nicholas Maxwell (born 3 June 1983) is a former Australian rules football player and former captain of the Collingwood Football Club in the Australian Football League (AFL).

 Early life

 Nick Maxwell was born in Geelong to parents Sue and Doug and at age 10 moved to Wallington.
-He was educated at St. Joseph's College where he played his junior football.
+He was educated at St. Joseph's College and he played his junior football for St Joseph’s Football Club.
+In 2020 he was named in the St Joseph’s College team of champions, recognising the best VFL/AFL players to have attended the school.

 In 2001, Maxwell played for the Geelong Falcons in the TAC Cup.

 His first senior football was played with the North Ballarat Football Club in the Victorian Football League (VFL).

 AFL career

 Maxwell was spotted by AFL club Collingwood who selected him as a rookie player in 2002.

 In his first year at the club he played most of his games with VFL affiliate Williamstown Seagulls.
 Late the following year, he played in an off-season exhibition match in London against Fremantle, in which he performed impressively.
 Collingwood retained Maxwell on their rookie list.
 When Tom Davidson was added to the long-term injury list, the club promoted Maxwell to the senior list.
 His debut came soon after in Round 9 against Adelaide and proved enough, playing 10 games in his first season as a hard-running defender.
 His size however was still tall and very lean.
 His promotion was then lifted as he was elevated onto the senior list for the next season.